 *LIMITED SEATS AVAILABLE, so single ticket holders may need to sit at a table with others.

 Food and cocktails will be available.

 *This show does not take place at EastVille Comedy Club as inside seating is still prohibited by NYC executive order.
-Show takes place at a private backyard seating area of a restaurant in Carroll Gardens (on Court St, near 9th St).
+Show takes place at a private backyard seating area of a restaurant very close to EastVille and right by the Barclay Center:

 Janeane has had many memorable and critically acclaimed roles in film and television since bursting on the scene in 1992.
 She's appeared in films such as "The Truth About Cats and Dogs," "Wet Hot American Summer," "Ratatouille" and "Reality Bites."
 She was a cast member of the Emmy award winning "Ben Stiller Show," as well as the comedy classic "The Larry Sanders Show," and had recurring roles on "24" and "The West Wing."
 She appeared in Bravo's first scripted series "Girlfriend's Guide to Divorce" and can be seen in the Netflix series "Wet Hot American Summer: First Day of Camp."
 Along with "Little Boxes," Janeane will appear in several feature films in 2016, including "Blue Angel" and "Speech and Debate."